“Am I fat?”

 Make health a family affair.

 Conversations with a child about weight can be tough for any parent.
 But remember that what you say doesn’t matter nearly as much as what you do.
-If your child does have a weight problem, the best way to help her get healthy isn’t to talk to her, it’s to have your whole family make an effort to live healthier.
+If your child does have a weight problem, the best way to help them get healthy isn’t to talk to them, it’s to have your whole family make an effort to live healthier.
 “That way, your child won’t feel singled out and will feel more supported,” Cataldo says.

 Look for fun ways to bring health home.
 For example, take your kids grocery shopping and cook healthy meals together.
 Play a game of tag or soccer as a family, and find ways to get everyone active every day.